Existence and convergence of commutative mappings on some results of fixed point theory in a class of generalized non-expansive mappings: Introduction

 Suzuki \cite{suzuki2008fixed} introduce the concept of generalized nonexpansive mappings which is called Suzuki generalized nonexpansive mappings or the condition (C) and received some fixed point results and convergence results for such mapping in Banach space.
 Recently in 2018, Patir et al. \cite{patir2018some} defined a class of generalized nonexpansive mappings on a nonempty subset C of a Banach space X which is wider than Suzuki's generalized nonexpansive mappings.
 Such type of mappings was called the class of mappings satisfying the condition $B_{\gamma,\mu}$ on $C$. (see \cite{patir2018some}).
 For a nonempty bounded and convex subset C, every self-mapping T on C satisfying $B_{\gamma,\mu}$ condition has an almost fixed point sequence \cite{garcia2011fixed}, but preserving their fixed point properties.

-Having these inspiring background, in this papers, we aim to extend the problem of fixed point searching the approximate of the common fixed point for the finite number of commutative mappings satisfying the $B_{\gamma,\mu}$ condition on $C$ which is a nonempty subset of a Banach space $X$.
+Having these inspiring background, we can ask: \begin{plm} Is that extend the existence and convergece theorem of the self mappings $T$ of the condition $B_{\gamma,\mu}$ to the finite commutative mappings on this condition? \end{plm} To answer this, we can apply some facts related to the condition $B_{\gamma,\mu}$ on a non empty subset of a Banach space $X$.